Eating healthy over the holidays, and enjoying your holiday party food without gaining weight, is possible!

 - Focus on variety!
 Fill your plate with a wide range of colors and nutrients, rather than just loading up on one food item.

-- Keep moving.
-If you do not have time to fit a three-mile walk in, break it up and fit a 10 or 15 minute walk around the block in whenever possible.
+- Keep moving, even for short intervals.
+Take a brisk 15 minute walk after a big meal.
+If you don’t have time for your regular long walk, break it into smaller walks.
+Take some 10 or 15 minute walks around the block throughout the day.
 These short intervals can be just as effective as a continuous workout!

 - Choose your indulgences wisely.
 Don’t waste calories on foods you don’t enjoy.
-Instead, pick foods that are unique to the season and that you really enjoy and do not feel guilty!
+Instead, pick foods that are unique to the season and that you really enjoy.
+Do not feel guilty!
 These holidays only come once a year.
+You can go back to your regular eating habits the next day.

 - Bring healthy, nutrient-dense snacks to the office and keep communal treats out of sight if possible.
 The more you see something, the more likely you are to keep going back for more.

-- Sip on unsweetened herbal teas and sparkling water throughout the day to help curb appetite and cravings as well.
+- Sip on unsweetened herbal teas and sparkling water throughout the day to help curb cravings and to avoid empty calories.

 - roasted chickpeas